 Canada Road Safety Week is an enforcement-driven initiative led by the Canadian Association of Chiefs of Police (CACP), and more specifically by the CACP’s Traffic Safety Committee.
 It is designed to increase public compliance with safe driving measures in order to save lives and reduce injuries on our roads.

 This road safety awareness campaign is part of the broader Canada’s Road Safety Strategy 2025, which aims to make Canada's roads the safest in the world.
 To this end, the campaign is focused on behaviours that put drivers, passengers, pedestrians and other vulnerable road users most at risk.

-In 2018, Canada Road Safety Week will take place from Tuesday May 15th to Monday May 21st,.
-Each day of Canada Road Safety Week will be dedicated to a different road safety risk factor, with Saturday, May 19th being designated National Enforcement Day:
+In 2019, Canada Road Safety Week will take place from Tuesday May 14th to Monday May20th.
+Each day of Canada Road Safety Week will be dedicated to a different road safety risk factor, with Saturday, May 18th being designated National Enforcement Day.

 All enforcement agencies across the country are invited to actively participate in this campaign and to encourage citizens in their respective community to adopt safe driving practices.

 Canada Road Safety Week Toolkit

 Standardized data collection spreadsheet: Identifies the data each police service is invited to collect in order to ensure consistency and comparability, thereby facilitating the analysis that will allow the CACP to paint a more accurate picture of road safety in Canada.